Table of Contents

 Why is My Cat Looking at an Empty Space?

-She pursues a relentless chase of an imaginary prey and makes a mess of your house, all of a sudden, she can decide that everything on the table is unnecessary and send it down one by one with a small paw action.
+Cats constantly surprise us with their crazy antics.
+They pursue a relentless chase of imaginary prey and make a mess of your house.
+Suddenly, your cat can decide that everything on the table is unnecessary and send it down one by one with a tiny paw action.

-So how can this energetic little hairball suddenly stop and fix her gaze at a point for several minutes?
+So, how can this energetic little hairball suddenly stop and fix her gaze at a point for several minutes?
+As mentioned, cats stare at their owners for several reasons.
+But let’s face it: we aren’t the only things our furry friends stare at.
+So, why do cats stare at empty spaces?

-You may think that your cat is looking somewhere where there is nothing to see.
-For example, suddenly, a ceiling or an empty wall may be of interest.
+You may think your cat is looking somewhere where there is nothing to see.
+For example, a ceiling or an empty wall may suddenly be of interest.
+However, cats are rarely staring at nothing!
+They may be following the slightest change, an unusual noise from upstairs, a fly that has just landed on a wall, or the minor changes in the air current.

 Why is My Cat Looking Under the Seat or Behind the Closet?